grafana/explore-traces/README.md

 ## Contribute

 Want to help with the project?
-Reading the [Contributor's guidelines][CONTRIBUTING.md] to learn more.
+Read the [Contributor's guidelines][CONTRIBUTING.md] to learn more.